Will I Ever Finish Writing My Dissertation?

 I didn’t spend much time on the first two questions.

-I was already in my 6th year of grad school and I was determined to get my Ph.D. no matter what.
+I was already in my 6th year of grad school and I was determined to finish my dissertation and get my Ph.D. no matter what.

 “I am not a quitter” was my motto day in and day out, regardless of how much physical pain I was in, or how apprehensive I felt about my upcoming thesis committee meetings.